shinolab/autd3-old-monorepo/doc/src/en/Users_Manual/geometry.md

 Following methods are available for `Transducer`.

-- `tr_idx`: Get the local index of the transducer.
+- `idx`: Get the local index of the transducer.
-- `dev_idx`: Get the index of the device to which the transducer belongs.
 - `position`: Get the position of the transducer.
 - `rotation`: Get the rotation of the transducer.
 The rotation is represented by a quaternion.
 - `x_direction`: Get the x direction vector of the transducer.